+- Quiz #2

 - Lighting!

 - Lighting models

 - Shading methods

 - Types of lights

-- Assignments:

-- Assignment #2, part 2 due

-- Assignment #2, part 3 assigned

 Legal Statement

 This work represents the view of the authors and does not necessarily represent the view of Intel or the Art Institute of Portland.

 OpenGL is a trademark of Silicon Graphics, Inc. in the United States, other countries, or both.